dkt01/Swerve-Platform/README.md

 Homing values save to `/home/pi/.config/Swerve-Platform/moduleHomes` on the Raspberry Pi, so everything is saved across power cycles.

+### Line Following

+The robot is able to follow a 2 in white line on a black floor in the forward and reverse direction.
+Manual driving takes priority over line following.

+The start and end of the line can be established by a perpindicular line at least 6 in wide at least 12 in from the end of the line.
+When line following is first enabled, the robot assumes it is inbetween both end stops.
+If line following continues to be enabled, then the robot will stop when it detects an end stop and will only allow movement in the direction it came from.
+If line following is disabled after it reaches the end stop, then the robot assumes it is inbetween both ends stops and movement in the wrong direction will be allowed.

+The robot centers itself on the line through rotation.
+Therefore, over time robot yaw may drift.
+The easiest way to correct this while keeping the robot on the line is to manually rotate the robot after it has come to a stop.

+If the robot does not detect the line, then it will attempt to steer back towards the direction it last saw the line.
+If the robot still does not detect the line after some time, then line following is disabled and the robot must be manually centered back on the line.

 ## How To Build

 ### Prerequisites